memoatwit/UniversalPerturbation/README.md

 ## Abstract
 This paper presents a novel universal perturbation method for generating robust multi-view adversarial examples in 3D object recognition.
 Unlike conventional attacks limited to single views, our approach operates on multiple 2D images, offering a practical and scalable solution for enhancing model scalability and robustness.
 This generalizable method bridges the gap between 2D perturbations and 3D-like attack capabilities, making it suitable for real-world applications.

 Existing adversarial attacks may become ineffective when images undergo transformations like changes in lighting, camera position, or natural deformations.
 We address this challenge by crafting a single universal noise perturbation applicable to various object views.
 Experiments on diverse rendered 3D objects demonstrate the effectiveness of our approach.
 The universal perturbation successfully identified a single adversarial noise for each given set of 3D object renders from multiple poses and viewpoints.
 Compared to single-view attacks, our universal attacks lower classification confidence across multiple viewing angles, especially at low noise levels.
-A sample implementation is made available at https://github.com/memoatwit/UniversalPerturbation.
+A sample implementation is made available [here](https://github.com/memoatwit/UniversalPerturbation).

 ### Authors
 M. Ergezer, P. Duong, C. Green, T. Nguyen, A. Zeybey

 ### Article
-The paper is presented at 2nd International Conference on Artificial Intelligence and Applications (ICAIA 2024) and a preprint is submitted to [arXiv](https://arxiv.org/abs/2404.02287) and can be cited as:
+The paper is presented at the 2nd International Conference on Artificial Intelligence and Applications (ICAIA 2024) and a preprint is submitted to [arXiv](https://arxiv.org/abs/2404.02287) and can be cited as:
 ```
 @misc{ergezer2024noiseruleallmultiview,
       title={One Noise to Rule Them All: Multi-View Adversarial Attacks with Universal Perturbation},